VOCATIONAL EDUCATION AND TRAINING (VET)

 Students will not necessarily have the completion of their work as closely supervised and monitored as they would within the College and cannot expect the Christian values and ethos of the College to be upheld in any of the institutions offering the various VET courses.

-We run the Certificate III in Christian Ministry and Theology at the College in 2020.
+We plan to run the Certificate III in Christian Ministry at the College.
 This will run in a block on Wednesday afternoons.
 Some of the other VET programs available include the certificates listed on the table shown on the next page.
 We cannot guarantee that these programs will be run at venues within a close proximity to the College or to students' homes but will investigate enrolment on behalf of any student who may be interested.
 No student can enrol in a VET course without the approval of the College.
 Other VET courses may be available.
 Please speak to the Careers Coordinator about an area you are interested in.